 My wife is a neurologist

 and we constantly tease each other about what is more important: the brain or the heart.
 She’ll say, “Well, what’s the point in having a heart if your brain isn’t working?”
 And I’ll say, “Well, what’s the point of having a brain if you can’t supply it with blood and keep it working?”

 When we’re not debating, we love to travel.
 In 2012, we made it a rule to visit at least one new place each year.
 My favorite places have been Sydney and Paris, but we’ve also had the pleasure of seeing London, Barcelona, Berlin, Florence, Rome, Venice, Luxembourg, Amsterdam, Brussels, Sydney, New Zealand, Canada, Mexico and Honduras.

 While in Chicago, my wife and I love to try different restaurants.
 If I were to hand out recommendations, I have to mention Sunda for sushi and the foie gras at Cindy’s Rooftop Restaurant, but be warned: it’s a huge portion, so bring a friend!

-Hany Demo, M.D., is a board-certified cardiac electrophysiologist with Swedish Covenant Medical Group.
+Hany Demo, M.D., is a board-certified cardiac electrophysiologist with Swedish Medical Group.
 His clinical interests include endovascular medicine, pacemaker and ICD implantation, radiofrequency ablation (RFA), atrial fibrillation, cryoablation and arrhythmia management.
 He has more than 10 years of experience.